fsprojects/Paket/docs/content/faq.md

 <div id="no-version"></div>
 ## NuGet puts the package version into the path.
 Is Paket doing the same?

-No, since Paket provides a global view to your dependencies it installs only one version of a package and therefor the version number is not needed in the path.
+No, since Paket provides a global view of your dependencies it installs only one version of a package and therefore the version number is not needed in the path.
 This makes it much easier to reference files in the package and you don't have to edit these references when you update a package.

 ## Why does Paket add references to the libraries associated with each supported framework version within a NuGet package to my projects?